 Reparation Society of Mary's Immaculate Heart

 The society, founded in 1946 in response to the pleas of Our Lady of Fatima, was established to offer prayers asking Mary to help repair a world saddened by sin and suffering and on behalf of world peace.
-The parish chapter of this society meets on the first Saturday of each month and participates in the regular 12:10pm Mass, after which a special service is held during which the rosary is prayed and benediction of the Blessed Sacrament is given.
-For more information, contact Milo Sandoval (phone: 202.332.6287).
+The parish chapter of this society meets on the First Saturday of each month and participates in the regular 12:10pm Mass, after which a special service is held during which the rosary is prayed and benediction of the Blessed Sacrament is given.
+All are welcome to join St. Matthew's Reparation Society's Rosary and prayers for First Saturdays at 12:30pm, using this prayer pamphlet.
+For more information, contact Justin Silvers.

 School of Community